jaspector

 iWorQ inspection-request page allows up to 48 hours once scheduled

-Typical inspection sequence: Legacy city sequence was BMP, temporary power pole or footing, under-slab plumbing, slab, basement wall, rough-in, insulation, Tyvek, pre-final, and final/certificate of occupancy.
+Typical sequence: Legacy city sequence was BMP, temporary power pole or footing, under-slab plumbing, slab, basement wall, rough-in, insulation, Tyvek, pre-final, and final/certificate of occupancy.
 For current county-routed building permits, applicants should use Catoosa County's inspection path instead

-Do I need a building permit in Fort Oglethorpe, GA?
+01 Do I need a building permit in Fort Oglethorpe, GA?

 For current city-retained categories, Fort Oglethorpe's public pages specifically discuss driveway permits, food service plumbing permits, stormwater and land-disturbance permitting, and related zoning/BMP review.
 For new building, HVAC, electrical, plumbing, and roofing work, the city routes applicants to Catoosa County's building permit system

-How much does a building permit cost in Fort Oglethorpe, GA?
+02 How much does a building permit cost in Fort Oglethorpe, GA?

+Building permit fees in Fort Oglethorpe, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Legacy city fee schedule shows many minimums at $85, including demolition and several trade permits; zoning and stormwater are $100 each; certificate of occupancy is $15.
 Fees are calculated as: Legacy city schedule used valuation-based formulas for commercial construction and many commercial trade permits at `.006 x` project or bid value, with flat fees for various residential trades and other permit types.
 Note: fee schedule is pre-September-2024 transfer; county-routed permits may differ.
 Plan check fee: Legacy city schedule states commercial construction plan review is one-half of the permit fee.

-How do I apply for a building permit in Fort Oglethorpe, GA?
+03 How do I apply for a building permit in Fort Oglethorpe, GA?

-1. Determine whether the permit is still city-retained or now county-routed (line drawn as of September 1, 2024) 2.
+To apply for a building permit in Fort Oglethorpe, GA, follow these steps: 1.
+Determine whether the permit is still city-retained or now county-routed (line drawn as of September 1, 2024) 2.
 For city-retained permits (driveway/street cut, food service plumbing/grease trap, sewer plumbing, zoning, annexation, stormwater, BMP), submit through the iWorQ portal or the city's printable forms 3.
 For all new building, HVAC, electrical, plumbing, and roofing permits, use Catoosa County Planning and Inspections and complete the county form set and approvals process 4.
 If county-routed, return the approved original county application to 184 Tiger Trail for issuance and fee collection 5.
 Schedule inspections with the responsible authority.
 The city portal allows inspection requests for city-retained items, while county-routed permits use Catoosa County

-How long does it take to get a building permit in Fort Oglethorpe, GA?
+04 How long does it take to get a building permit in Fort Oglethorpe, GA?

-How do I schedule a building inspection in Fort Oglethorpe, GA?
+05 How do I schedule a building inspection in Fort Oglethorpe, GA?

-Other cities in Catoosa County
+Other jurisdictions in Catoosa County.

-View all Catoosa County jurisdictions →
+All Catoosa County jurisdictions →